peterso/euROBIN_WP1_collection/jsi_abr/abr_solution.md

 A BabyAGI-inspired approach processes initial textual instructions (i.e. task board completion steps) into a robot-executable task list along with a predefined list of valid parameters.

-For vision processing, we will use one of state-of-the-art open-set segmentation models.
+For vision processing, we will use one of the state-of-the-art open-set segmentation models.

 The execution of robotic tasks is partially based on ideas discussed in *M. Simonič, A. Ude and B. Nemec (2024).
 "Hierarchical learning of robotic contact policies", Robotics and Computer-Integrated Manufacturing, vol. 86, art.
 102657,
 doi: https://doi.org/10.1016/j.rcim.2023.102657.*